lpapailiou/fac/README.md

 If code is edited manually and the code ends with two newlines, the code will be processed dynamically while you are typing.
 In this case, the tabs won't switch automatically, so you can observe the tab of your choice.
-Also, automatic text highlighting is disabled (it would bother very much when typing).

 #### Execution
 The secondary area is split up in multiple tabs.
 It will show the results of the processing of your code in